-John Gerard Anusas studied Fine art at Duncan of Jordanstone and now resides and works in Edinburgh.
+John Gerard Anusas studied Fine Art at Duncan of Jordanstone Collage of At & Design and now resides and works in Edinburgh.
 His work is a perfect and elusive combination of innovative and fresh ideas, executed with traditional techniques.

-The Scottish landscape is the biggest inspiration for me, but after that my main influences are the textures, atmosphere and colours created through the music of Ravel.
-His abstract way of working, by creating a vivid picture in the mind's eye of the listener has been a great influence to me.
+The Scottish landscape is the biggest inspiration for me, but after that my main influences are the textures, atmosphere, and colours created through the music of Ravel.
+His abstract way of working, by creating a vivid picture in the mind's eye of the listener, has been a great influence on me.
 I have always tried to paint what I see, not just optically, but how it is translated emotionally to me.
 I therefore believe that the colours I use are completely accurate of the Scottish landscape, as they describe the emotions the landscape evoke.

 After that my main influence has been the paintings and writings of Van Gogh, especially due to his deep, personal love for nature.
 I find Van Gogh's originality, honesty, and profound love for life deeply inspiring.
 I have a special fascination for Pictish stone carvings and have always been entranced by their sculptural power and wild abstract depictions.
 I hope to show in my own paintings the special spiritual attachment I have for the Scottish landscape.
 I love the amazing textures and glazes produced in Rembrandt's paintings, and the swiftness of brush strokes used in Frans Hals' portraits.